-Methods: Blood samples were obtained from 136 non-domestic felids, consisting of 18 different species, housed at AZA (Association of Zoos and Aquariums) accredited institutions across the United States.
+Methods: Blood samples were obtained from 136 non-domestic cats, consisting of 18 different species, housed at AZA (Association of Zoos and Aquariums) accredited institutions across the United States.
 Fresh blood samples were aliquoted and stored in a clinical blood transfusion refrigerator for 0, 7, 14, or 28 days, after which the red blood cells were pelleted and stored at -80°C until analysis.
-Pelleted red blood cells were then prepared for bottom-up proteomic analysis using the Thermo ScientificTM AccelerOme[TM] automated sample preparation platform, which enables standardized, hands-off operation and provides robust workflows for label free proteomics applications.
+Samples were also crossmatched to determine compatibility.
+Pelleted red blood cells were then prepared for bottom-up proteomic analysis using the Thermo Scientific[TM] AccelerOme[TM] automated sample preparation platform, which enables standardized, hands-off operation and provides robust workflows for label free proteomics applications.

 Results: The AccelerOme automated platform for sample preparation allowed for protein lysis, DNA removal, protein reduction, alkylation, protease digestion, and sample cleanup with no user intervention.
 Trypsin digested red blood cell samples were then analyzed using high-throughput, capillary flow LC-MS/MS analysis on a Thermo Scientific[TM] Orbitrap[TM] Astral[TM] mass spectrometer, allowing for the analysis of 100 samples per day.
-Data was saved directly to the Thermo Scientific[TM] Ardia[TM] platform, and processing via Thermo Scientific[TM] Proteome Discoverer[TM] software running the CHIMERYS[TM] search algorithm was started automatically after the completion of each run.
+Data was saved directly to the Thermo ScientificTM ArdiaTM platform, and processing via Thermo Scientific[TM] Proteome Discoverer[TM] software running the CHIMERYS[TM] search algorithm was started automatically after the completion of each run.
 These methods allowed for the identification of more than 53,000 peptides from over 7000 proteins across the 1070 individual runs.

-Study design
+Study Design